Router Configuration

 : Proxy service name, globally unique, used to identify different proxy servicesrouters

-: List of service configurations, defining service metadata and allowed toolstools
+: Server configuration list, defines service metadata and allowed toolstools

-: List of tool configurations, defining specific API call rules
+: Tool configuration list, defines specific API call rules

-A configuration can be considered as a namespace, recommended to distinguish by service or domain, where a service contains many API interfaces, each API interface corresponding to a Tool
+You can treat a configuration as a namespace, recommended to distinguish by service or domain.
+A service contains many API interfaces, each API interface corresponds to a Tool.

 routers:

-- server: "mock-user-svc" # Service name, must match name in servers
+- server: "mock-server" # Service name, must be consistent with the name in servers

-prefix: "/mcp/user" # Route prefix, globally unique, cannot be duplicated
+prefix: "/mcp/user" # Route prefix, globally unique, cannot be repeated

-By default, three endpoints will be derived from the prefix
+By default, three access points are derived from the prefix

 :